How to Make Elephant Toothpaste (Fun Science Experiment to do at Home!)

 Watch as the foam will immediately expand and overflow.

-Elephant Toothpaste is a fun foamy fountain!
+This Elephant Toothpaste experiment makes a fun foamy fountain!

 Can you touch the elephant toothpaste?